+Let’s start with the basics: what is a podcast?
+Simply put: a podcast is an audio program, just like a radio show, but you can listen to it online whenever you like.
 According to Podcast Insights in January 2020, there were 850.000 active podcasts around the world and more than 30 million podcast episodes, and we imagine this number has outgrown since then, thanks to the outburst of online content caused by quarantines all over the world.
-Its popularity radicates in two main factors: first, they allow the audience to save time and multitask, while on the creators’ side, it is relatively easy to start one even without technical skills.
-Still, creating a successful podcast takes a lot of work, from setting a catchy name to finding the perfect royalty-free music, here are a few tips to get you started:
+Its popularity it’s due to two main factors: first, they allow the audience to save time and multitask, while on the creators’ side, it is relatively easy to start one even without technical skills.
+Still, creating a successful podcast takes a lot of work, from setting a catchy name to finding the perfect royalty-free music, here are a few tips on how to make a podcast:

 First things first: choose a topic

 Like any other content, starting a podcast needs a bit of planning.
 Set some time to think about what you want to talk about, who will be your audience, and what they would like to listen about.
 Most importantly, think about what will set you apart—we did say there are more than 850.000 podcasts online, so define what will make yours unique.

 The moment of truth: find a good name

 Probably the hardest but most important thing is to choose a catchy title.
 This will be the first thing people see about your podcast, so it has to be both clever and appealing, without being too literate but giving a bit away of what your episodes will be about.
 Sounds a bit tricky?
 Start by writing a list of keywords you want to be associated with, and then continue by playing with words.
 Get your top choices, and then ask around to your friends or audience—if you have one—about their opinions.

 Try to think ahead and plan topics for the first ten episodes.
 This will help you to stay consistent and set times for releases, this way people won’t get bored or forget about your show.
 Also, try to have some kind of script to guide you through your episodes.